 To ensure you are consistently sharpening the entire length of the knife, use this tip: color the edge to be sharpened with a black permanent marker on both sides.
-As you sharpen the blade, you’ll visibly notice the silver of the knife showing through in areas where it has been sharpened.
+By using this method, you’ll visibly notice the silver of the knife showing through in areas where it has been sharpened.

 Still not sure you’re ready?
 Watch a professional sharpen a knife with a whetstone.

 Yes, you do need to clean a sharpening stone occasionally.
-Whetstones remove the dull metal from each edge sharpened on them.
+It removes the dull metal from each edge sharpened on them.
 As a result, tiny metal filings can build up in the pores of the stone’s surface, eventually causing scratches or damage to knives honed across the filings.

 - To clean the metal filings out of the whetstone, a cleaning oil is needed.